Astig-1982/Solid-Properties-Project/README.md

 ![personalised](https://solid-properties-project.s3.eu-west-2.amazonaws.com/media/personalised_shopping.png)

+### Price calculation

-### Price calculated depending on the number of bedrooms the property comprises.
+This feature will automatically calculate the price of the service, depending on the number of bedrooms the property comprises.

 ![total_price](https://solid-properties-project.s3.eu-west-2.amazonaws.com/media/total_price.png)